Risograph Effect

 This step defines the overall mood of the print.

-• Effect Strength controls how far the final image moves from the original toward the printed simulation
+• Effect Intensity controls how far the final image moves from the original toward the printed simulation

 • Reseed gives you a new print variation without changing your main settings